ba-st/Superluminal/docs/reference/API-Client.md

 Both kinds of caches take into account the `Cache-Control` headers received in the responses.
-When the API client receives any of the `GET`-related messages it lookups in the cache if there's a non-expired resource cached for this location.
+When the API client receives any of the `GET`-related messages it looks up in the cache if there's a non-expired resource cached for this location.
 If it is, it will reuse that.
-In case there's no cached resource or the cached one is expired it will proceed to execute the `GET`.
+In case there's no cached resource or the cached one has expired it will proceed to execute the `GET`.

 Resources are cached when a successful `GET` response is received; and cleared when any `POST`, `PUT`, `PATCH`, or `DELETE` method is executed against this location,